UK women slam sexism of 'Basic Instinct' slur on lawmaker

 LONDON (AP) — Women from across British politics called Monday for action to tackle misogyny after a newspaper ran a story accusing the deputy opposition leader of trying to “distract” the prime minister during debates by crossing and uncrossing her legs.

-The Mail on Sunday quoted an anonymous Conservative lawmaker as saying Labour Party Deputy Leader Angela Rayner tried to throw Prime Minister Boris Johnson “off his stride” as she sat across from him in the House of Commons.
-The article likened it to a scene in the 1992 thriller “Basic Instinct” in which Sharon Stone is interrogated by police.
+The Mail on Sunday quoted an anonymous Conservative lawmaker as saying Labour Party Deputy Leader Angela Rayner tried to throw Conservative Prime Minister Boris Johnson “off his stride” as she sat across from him in the House of Commons.
+The article called it "a fully-clothed Parliamentary equivalent of Sharon Stone’s infamous scene in the 1992 film 'Basic Instinct,'” in which Stone distracts police interrogators while wearing a short skirt.

 Rayner accused “Boris Johnson’s cheerleaders” of using “desperate, perverted smears."

-“Women in politics face sexism and misogyny every day — and I’m no different.”

-Rayner, who comes from a working-class family in northern England and left school when she was 16, makes a sharp contrast to Johnson, who was educated at the elite private school Eton and Oxford University.
+Rayner, who comes from a working-class family in northern England, left school when she was 16 and got her political start in the trade union movement.
+That makes a sharp contrast with Johnson, who was educated at the elite private school Eton and Oxford University.
 Johnson has sometimes struggled to parry her attacks during debates.

 More than a century after the first female lawmaker was elected to Britain’s Parliament, women make up 34% of the 650 legislators in the House of Commons.
 Long known for its boozy, macho atmosphere, Parliament is now a more diverse place.

-Some say change has not gone far enough.
-Many female politicians said the article was an extreme example of the sexism they encounter daily.
+Still, some say change has not gone far enough.
+Many female U.K. politicians said the article was an extreme example of the sexism they encounter daily.

-“I hope that some good can come out of this awful article in The Mail on Sunday, and that is that people see what it is like in Parliament and people call out this misogyny and sexism for what it is and that we get some change because Angela and no other MP should have to put up with this sort of rubbish,” said Labour legislator Rachel Reeves.
+Labour legislator Rachel Reeves said she hoped the article would prompt people to "call out this misogyny and sexism for what it is (so) that we get some change, because Angela and no other MP should have to put up with this sort of rubbish.”

 Senior Conservatives also condemned the remarks.
 Health Secretary Sajid Javid tweeted: “No woman in politics should have to put up with this.”